ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 Then the error 'Something went wrong' should be raised
 ```

 Both scenarios should and will fail.
 The first fails because I'm retrieving a person that exists but I expect the error that the person does not exist.
-The second scenario fails because I'm expecting an error with the wrong error message.
+The second scenario fails because I'm expecting an error with the wrong message.

 ### Check for unexpected errors